The Hero: Love Story of a Spy: Release

-As The Hero: Love Story of a Spy was nearing its release, the 2003 Bollywood Producers' strike prevented the release of new Hindi films in theaters after 1 April 2003.
+As The Hero: Love Story of a Spy neared its release, the 2003 Bollywood Producers' strike prevented the release of new Hindi films in theaters after 1 April 2003.
 Deol was unhappy about the strike because he felt postponing a big film like this was not an affordable option, saying: "When a producer has spent so much money promoting and publicising a film like The Hero, how is he expected to scrap his campaign, postpone his film and start from scratch?"
 The Hero: Love Story of a Spy was released on 11 April 2003 on 500 screens despite the ongoing ban on the release of Hindi films.

-The film had a good opening at the box office, collecting ₹22.2 million on its opening day and ₹63.1 million in its opening weekend in India with worldwide opening-weekend revenue of over ₹111.5 million.
+The film had a successful opening at the box office, collecting ₹22.2 million on its opening day and ₹63.1 million in its opening weekend in India with worldwide opening-weekend revenue of over ₹111.5 million.
 In its first week, the film collected over ₹107 million at the domestic box office and over ₹188.2 worldwide.
 In a report published in Rediff.com, Jha said the strike proved to be beneficial for The Hero: Love Story of a Spy because it had sustained a steady second-week run.
 During its box office run, the film grossed ₹414.5 million in India and over ₹36.8 million in the overseas market, making a worldwide gross of over ₹451.3 million.
 It was the third-highest-grossing Indian film of the year, but the film's box-office gross was considered to be below expectations due to high production costs.

 Time released The Hero: Love Story of a Spy as a single-disc, NTSC-format DVD on 8 July 2003 across all regions.
 A DVD version released by Venus Records contains some bonus features, including a "making-of" documentary and a collection of Deol's songs.
 A Video CD version was released at the same time.
 Tip Top Video released the film internationally on an all-regions, PAL-Widescreen format DVD.
 A VHS version was released on 1 September 2003.
 Moser Baer later released another version of the DVD across all regions on an NTSC-format single disc.